Olive Thomas: Silent films

 In July 1916, Thomas signed with the International Film Company.
-She made her on-screen debut in Episode 10 of Beatrice Fairfax, a film serial.
+She made her on-screen debut in Episode 10 of Beatrice Fairfax, a film serial, which was shot in Ithaca, New York.
 In 1917, she made her full-length feature debut in A Girl Like That for Paramount Pictures.

 That same year, she signed with Triangle Pictures.
 Shortly after, news broke of her engagement to actor Jack Pickford, whom she had married a year prior.
 Thomas and Pickford, who was the younger brother of Mary Pickford, kept the marriage secret because Thomas did not want people to think her success in film was due to her association with the Pickfords.
 Her first film for Triangle, Madcap Madge, was released in June 1917.
-Thomas' popularity at Triangle grew with performances in Indiscreet Corrine (1917) and Limousine Life (1918).
+Thomas's popularity at Triangle grew with performances in Indiscreet Corrine (1917) and Limousine Life (1918).
 In 1919, she portrayed a French girl who poses as a boy in Toton the Apache.
 Thomas later said that she felt her work in Toton was "the first real thing I've ever done."
 She made her final film for Triangle, The Follies Girl, that same year.

 After leaving Triangle, Thomas signed with Myron Selznick's Selznick Pictures Company in December 1918 for a salary of $2,500 a week.
 She hoped for more serious roles, believing that with her husband signed to the same company, she would have more influence.
 Her first film for Selznick, Upstairs and Down (1919), proved successful and established her image as a "baby vamp".
 She followed with roles in Love's Prisoner and Out Yonder, both in 1919.
 In 1920's The Flapper, Thomas played a teenage schoolgirl who yearns for excitement beyond her small Florida town.
 Thomas was the first actress to portray a lead character who was a flapper, and the film was the first of its kind to portray the flapper lifestyle.
 Frances Marion, who wrote the scenario, was responsible for bringing the term into the American vernacular.
-The Flapper proved to be popular and became one of Thomas' most successful films.
-On October 4, 1920, Thomas' final film, Everybody's Sweetheart, was released.
+The Flapper proved to be popular and became one of Thomas's most successful films.
+On October 4, 1920, Thomas's final film, Everybody's Sweetheart, was released.